You just got your AR15, but if you’re new to the gun community, you may be lost, confused, and wondering to yourself…

 Are Magnified Scopes for You?

-Then the MAGNIFIED OPTIC scope would win your internal optic vs. red dot sight discourse.
+If your answer to these questions is YES, then the MAGNIFIED OPTIC scope would win your internal optic vs. red dot sight discourse.

 There is always the option to get the HYBRID SCOPE equipped with a low power option, so you get the adequate (not the best) of both worlds.